-- Inadequate resources to support the research that communities need to do to find the missing children; - Problems with translation of original records, such as those created in an old dialect of French; - Access to information laws that lack recognition of Indigenous data sovereignty and the right of Indigenous people to hold and control their own records, information, and history; - The existence of systemic barriers that block access to records held and collected by the federal government since 1755; - Colonial gatekeepers, including state institutions, churches, museums, universities and private entities, who are not actively engaged in searching their records or making them accessible to Indigenous people and communities;
+- Inadequate resources to support the research that communities need to do to find the missing children; - Problems with translation of original records, such as those created in an old dialect of French; - Access to information laws that lack recognition of Indigenous data sovereignty and the right of Indigenous People to hold and control their own records, information, and history; - The existence of systemic barriers that block access to records held and collected by the federal government since 1755; - Colonial gatekeepers, including state institutions, churches, museums, universities and private entities, who are not actively engaged in searching their records or making them accessible to Indigenous People and communities;

-- Missing data that has been lost or destroyed, or are in danger of being lost or destroyed; - Errors, erasure and incorrect record-keeping (such as changing the names of children or obscuring their identity) making it difficult to trace the experiences and transfers of individual children; - The tension between individual privacy rights and the collective rights of Indigenous people and communities to know and document the truth.
+- Missing data that has been lost or destroyed, or are in danger of being lost or destroyed; - Errors, erasure and incorrect record-keeping (such as changing the names of children or obscuring their identity) making it difficult to trace the experiences and transfers of individual children; and - The tension between individual privacy rights and the collective rights of Indigenous People and communities to know and document the truth.

-Attorney General and Minister of Justice, Arif Virani, attended part of the Gathering and spoke about the need to preserve the truths that Survivors carry- something that he heard loudly and clearly from the Survivor Panel.
+The Honourable Arif Virani, Minister of Justice and Attorney General of Canada, attended part of the Gathering and spoke about the need to preserve the truths that Survivors carry- something that he heard loudly and clearly from the Survivor Panel.
 He said that "[Survivors are] voicing the history because they don't want history to repeat itself.
-That's about data preservation, archiving and collecting.
+That's about data preservation, archiving, and collecting.
 It's about making sure those stories are not lost."